-The clinical psychology internship at the University of New Mexico Health Sciences Center has 7 tracks with emphasis in: Clinical Child; Integrated Behavioral Health; Pediatric Neuropsychology; Early Childhood; Autism Spectrum Disorders, Multicultural Rural and Native American Behavioral Health, and Substance Use Disorder Specialty.
+The clinical psychology internship at the University of New Mexico Health Sciences Center has 5 tracks with emphasis in: Clinical Child: Integrated Behavioral Health; Early Childhood; Autism Spectrum Disorder, and Multicultural Rural and Native American Behavioral Health.
 All tracks share a training philosophy that is multicultural, developmental, contextual and interdisciplinary.
 Treatment settings include inpatient, outpatient, and community.
 We serve a highly diverse population of adults, children, adolescents, and families in the public sector, many with a history of trauma.
 The program has adopted a model of Evidence Based Practice in which contextual factors are keenly considered, and the therapist is culturally responsive.
 This model assumes that culture, regardless of ethnicity, is a central aspect that must be considered in all types of psychological intervention.
-In addressing cultural responsiveness, the program emphasizes both process and outcome and focuses as much on the provider as it does on the patient.
+In addressing cultural responsiveness, the program emphasizes both process and outcome, as well as focuses as much on the provider as it does on the patient.
 Specific knowledge and skills are not seen as sufficient to training culturally and developmentally responsive psychologists.
 Cultural responsiveness is a reflective practice and a lifelong process.
 To train psychologists in evidence-based practice that will be appropriate for diverse populations, the program fosters an open, collaborative and multidimensional perspective while encouraging the analytic skills required for effective decision-making.
-In addition to providing training in traditional treatment approaches (e.g. CBT, behavioral, DBT Informed, and psychodynamic) the program promotes contextual models, such as family systems, because these models are conducive to viewing culture as an integral feature to be addressed in clinical practice.
-The program facilitates Interns' examination of how their culture (as experienced in their families and academic environments) has influenced them (who they are, how they see themselves, what they value in others, etc.).
+In addition to providing training in traditional treatment approaches (e.g., CBT, DBT, behavioral therapy, psychodynamic), the program promotes contextual models, such as family systems, because these models are conducive to viewing culture as an integral feature to be addressed in clinical practice.